 IOC approves five additional sports for LA 2028 Olympics, including cricket

-Flag football, lacrosse, squash, and baseball-softball make 2028 also make the cut for the Los Angeles 2028 Olympic Games.
+Flag football, lacrosse, squash, and baseball-softball also make the cut for the Los Angeles Games.

 Five sports, including cricket and flag football, will be included in the 2028 Los Angeles Games after gaining the approval of the International Olympic Committee.

-Lacrosse, squash and baseball-softball had also been proposed by LA Games organisers for inclusion and received approval at an IOC meeting in Mumbai on Monday.
+Lacrosse, squash and baseball-softball, proposed for inclusion by LA Games organisers, also received approval at an IOC meeting in Mumbai on Monday.

 Keep readinglist of 4 items